angelocordero/ansible_zabbix_setup/README.md

     ansible_winrm_transport=ntlm
     ```

-3. Download relevant RPM and MSI Zabbix agent files and place them in their respective roles' files folder
+3. Acquire the appropriate RPM and MSI Zabbix agent files, and store them in the designated "files" directories for their respective roles

     ```
     roles